BHFock/git-cl/docs/paper.md

 ### 3.1 Metadata Architecture

-git-cl uses two metadata stores to separate active work from preserved work-in-progress:
+git-cl uses two metadata stores: `cl.json` for active changelists and `cl-stashes.json` for stashed ones.

 `cl.json` maps named changelists to lists of file paths relative to the repository root.
 This is the pre-staging layer where files are grouped before any Git operation.
 A typical `cl.json` might contain: